FareFirst/ff-protect-android/README.md

 * The server storing this data will be secure with all the govt mandated specifications. (preferably google cloud mumbai region)
 * The stored data can be decrypted only with the private key from the govt.
 * Mobile number and any user identifiable details need another private key from the govt to decrypt once those set of users come under the radar.

+## Description
+With the growing need for a contact tracing solution which could help the efforts to break the chain of infection, resulting in effective containment of contagious infections such as the ongoing COVID-19 , the FareFirst team has come up with a complete tracking system and made it open-source a week back.

+This solution needs you to just install the app and sign up.
+The app collects Bluetooth and optinally Location signals in the background.
+With Bluetooth low energy technology we can calculate the exact distance between users and also the duration of exposure to each other.
+This data can be utilized by the officials to create an accurate contact tracing map in case of an outbreak.
+The solution is completely encrypted and anonymized .
+Please share this solution with your government officials and let’s fight the pandemic together.

 ## Journey